 Uses for moclobemide

-Moclobemide is a monoamine oxidase (MAO) inhibitor used to treat certain types of mental depression.
-It works by blocking the action of a chemical substance known as monoamine oxidase (MAO) in the nervous system.
+Moclobemide is a type of monoamine oxidase (MAO) inhibitor used to treat certain types of mental depression.
+It works by reversibly blocking the action of a chemical substance known as monoamine oxidase A (MAO-A) in the nervous system.

 Studies on moclobemide have been done only in adult patients, and there is no specific information comparing use of moclobemide in children with use in other age groups.

 Older adults are especially sensitive to the effects of moclobemide.
 This may increase the chance of side effects during treatment.
 Dizziness or lightheadedness may be especially likely to occur in elderly patients, who are usually more sensitive than younger adults to these effects.

 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
 When you are taking this medicine, it is especially important that your healthcare professional know if you are taking any of the medicines listed below.
 The following interactions have been selected on the basis of their potential significance and are not necessarily all-inclusive.

 Using this medicine with any of the following medicines is not recommended.
 Your doctor may decide not to treat you with this medication or change some of the other medicines you take.

 Using this medicine with any of the following medicines is usually not recommended, but may be required in some cases.
 If both medicines are prescribed together, your doctor may change the dose or how often you use one or both of the medicines.